Recursion (computer science)

 In computer science, recursion is a method of solving a computational problem where the solution depends on solutions to smaller instances of the same problem.
 Recursion solves such recursive problems by using functions that call themselves from within their own code.
 The approach can be applied to many types of problems, and recursion is one of the central ideas of computer science.

 Most computer programming languages support recursion by allowing a function to call itself from within its own code.
 Some functional programming languages (for instance, Clojure) do not define any looping constructs but rely solely on recursion to repeatedly call code.
 It is proved in computability theory that these recursive-only languages are Turing complete; this means that they are as powerful (they can be used to solve the same problems) as imperative languages based on control structures such as while and for.

 Repeatedly calling a function from within itself may cause the call stack to have a size equal to the sum of the input sizes of all involved calls.
-It follows that, for problems that can be solved easily by iteration, recursion is generally less efficient, and, for large problems, it is fundamental to use optimization techniques such as tail call optimization.
+It follows that, for problems that can be solved easily by iteration, recursion is generally less efficient, and, for certain problems, algorithmic or compiler-optimization techniques such as tail call optimization may improve computational performance over a naive recursive implementation.

-Recursive functions and algorithms

-A common algorithm design tactic is to divide a problem into sub-problems of the same type as the original, solve those sub-problems, and combine the results.
-This is often referred to as the divide-and-conquer method; when combined with a lookup table that stores the results of previously solved sub-problems (to avoid solving them repeatedly and incurring extra computation time), it can be referred to as dynamic programming or memoization.